SurfThug/dailyyoda/README.md

-# daily-message
+# daily-yoda
-Python module for generating a daily message
+Python module for producing a yoda quote of the day